Trump uses inflammatory racial rhetoric about Harris. How that plays in 2024.

 The 2020 election between two older, white men didn’t set up the kind of contrast in race or gender embodied in former President Obama’s and Secretary Clinton’s earlier campaigns.
 But the murder that summer of George Floyd at the hands of police set off a wave of Black Lives Matter protests against police brutality and racism.
 Most were peaceful, but some turned violent, and became a core argument for Mr. Trump’s campaign.
 Some Democrats’ support for calls to “defund the police” also undercut Mr. Biden, even as he rejected them.

-Mr. Trump also dipped back into birtherism conspiracy theories – this time directed them at Mr. Biden’s running mate.
+Mr. Trump also dipped back into birtherism conspiracy theories – this time directed at Mr. Biden’s running mate.
 “I heard today that she doesn’t meet the requirements” to be president, he said, referencing an op-ed debunked by legal experts that questioned whether Ms. Harris, who was born in the U.S. and is therefore a natural-born U.S. citizen eligible to serve as president, was actually allowed to do so.

 On Wednesday night, Ms. Harris responded to Mr. Trump’s newest attack by calling it “the same old show – the dismissiveness, the disrespect.”
 But she was quick to pivot back to her core message.